Here is the reality every leader of a remote or hybrid team needs to face squarely: presence is not proximity.

 Invest in Connection, Not Just Collaboration

 There is a difference between working alongside people and actually knowing them.
-High-performing remote teams make time for non-work conversation — virtual coffee chats, team channels for non-work topics, check-ins that go beyond the professional.
-This is not wasted time.
-It is the relational glue that makes everything else work better.
+High-performing remote teams make time for non-work conversation, virtual coffee chats, team channels for non-work topics, check-ins that go beyond the professional.
+These are the moments that remote workers lose from not being in the hallways and the break rooms and is the relational glue that makes everything else work better.
+Replacing that connection is essential.

 McKinsey found that companies with structured hybrid models reported 20% higher engagement and 15% better productivity compared to unstructured arrangements.
 Structure is not rigidity.
 It is predictability, and predictability creates psychological safety.